2023 Most Popular Economics Bachelor's Degree Schools in Pennsylvania

 The colleges and universities below are the most popular for economics majors pursuing a bachelor's degree.

-Our 2023 rankings named University of Pennsylvania the most popular school in Pennsylvania for economics students working on their bachelor’s degree.
-UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.
+Our analysis found University of Pennsylvania to be the most popular school for economics students who want to pursue a bachelor’s degree in Pennsylvania.
+UPenn is a very large private not-for-profit school located in the city of Philadelphia.

 Women make up 40% of the economics majors at the school.